 We are in the age of content and information sharing.
 The audiences are now consuming information in so many different ways.
-You are more likely to come across breaking news first itself in mainstream.
+You are more likely to come across breaking news first though the social media before it finds itself in mainstream.
 This consequence of this means more and more people are turning to the Internet for news and entertainment, for media houses to compete, they must evolve with the trend by ensuring that they provide rich content and employ the use of multimedia adequately.